npm/rfcs/accepted/0000-publish-prompt.md

 Currently "publish" has a very nice **unintended UX** for users with 2FA enabled, in which it stops the publish process in order to ask for the OTP code, allowing for a review of the file contents (and even cancelling the process altogether) prior to uploading the tarball file.

 A broader population of package authors can benefit from this UX if we formalize it.
-Allowing for review of contents and cancelation of package publishing.
+Allowing for review of contents and cancellation of package publishing.

 ## Alternatives